carlosperate/awesome-microbit/README.md

 ### Visual

-- [MakeCode](https://makecode.microbit.org) - Provides an in-browser emulator and a Blocks interface that generates JavaScript (TypeScript) code (Previously known as PXT).
+- [MakeCode](https://makecode.microbit.org) - Provides an in-browser emulator and a Blocks interface that generates JavaScript (TypeScript) code (previously known as PXT).
     - [MakeCode Windows 10 App](https://www.microsoft.com/store/productId/9PJC7SV48LCX) - Windows 10 application for micro:bit MakeCode.
+- [Open Roberta Lab](http://lab.open-roberta.org) - Block programming environment design for programming robots, it also supports the micro:bit by generating MicroPython.
+- [EduBlocks](https://microbit.edublocks.org) - Blocks interface that provides a transitioning experience from Scratch to Python.

+The following editor are no longer maintained:
 - [Microsoft Blocks](https://www.microbit.co.uk/app/#create:xczaux) - Block interface that produces Touch Develop code.
 No longer in development and it's recommended to use MakeCode instead.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
-- [Open Roberta Lab](http://lab.open-roberta.org) - Block programming environment design for programming robots, it also supports the micro:bit by generating MicroPython.
-- [EduBlocks](https://microbit.edublocks.org) - Blocks interface that provides a transitioning experience from Scratch to Python.
+This editor is no longer maintained.

 ##### Scratch Extensions